focusretreatcenter/website/content/blog/20230626-kitchen-20/index.md

 title = "Kitchen 2.0"
 slug = "/kitchen-20"
 date = 2023-06-26
-description = ""
-[extra]
-author = "Christella Kay"
+description = "Key design elements of the new and improved kitchen layout" [extra] author = "Christella Kay" image = "shelves.jpg"
-image = "shelving.jpg"
 +++

 Pete and I took a long road trip over the winter.
 We stayed with friends and family, or in short term rentals all over the country.
 It was great to take a step back from FRC and get some of that perspective that comes naturally  with distance from a big project.